fullerharrison/afs505_u3_project/README.md

 ### Starting
 Copy ```QMatch.nf```, ```QMatch.srun```, and ```nextflow.config``` into a preffered directory on you high permance computing server.
 ### Personalizing QMatch
 Open ```QMatch.srun``` in a visual editor.
-Users have the power to change reference databases, FASTA files, and the size of computed chunk sizes using the following variables:
+Users have the power to change reference databases, FASTA files, and the size of computed chunks using the following variables:
 ```bash
 path2split=<FASTA_file_for_BLAST_matching>